Epsilon Cygni

-Epsilon Cygni (ε Cygni, abbreviated Epsilon Cyg, ε Cyg) is a binary star in the constellation of Cygnus.
+Epsilon Cygni is a binary star system in the constellation of Cygnus.
+Its name is a Bayer designation.
 With an apparent visual magnitude of 2.48, it is readily visible to the naked eye at night, and is the third-brightest star in the constellation.
 Based upon parallax measurement, Epsilon Cygni is about 73 light-years distant.

 The system has two confirmed constituents, Epsilon Cygni Aa (officially named Aljanah /'ældʒənə/) and Ab.
 Additionally, a visual companion (Epsilon Cygni C) is likely bound to the system.

 Nomenclature

-ε Cygni (Latinised to Epsilon Cygni) is the system's Bayer designation.
+ε Cygni (Latinised to Epsilon Cygni) is the system's Bayer designation, abbreviated Epsilon Cyg, ε Cyg.
 The designations of the three constituents as Epsilon Cygni A, B and C, and those of A's components - Epsilon Cygni Aa and Ab - derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).

 Epsilon Cygni bore the traditional name Gienah from the Arabic al janāħ (جناح) meaning "the wing".
 However that name was more usually applied to Gamma Corvi.
 For reasons of disambiguation it was sometimes called Gienah Cygni.
 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
 It approved the name Aljanah for the component Epsilon Cygni Aa on 30 June 2017.
 It had previously approved the name Gienah for Gamma Corvi A on 6 November 2016.
 Both are now so included in the List of IAU-approved Star Names.

 In Chinese astronomy, the "Celestial Ford" (天津 (Tiān Jīn)) refers to an asterism consisting of Epsilon Cygni, Gamma Cygni, Delta Cygni, 30 Cygni, Alpha Cygni, Nu Cygni, Tau Cygni, Upsilon Cygni and Zeta Cygni.
 Consequently, the Chinese name for Epsilon Cygni Cygni itself is "the Ninth Star of Celestial Ford" (天津九 (Tiān Jīn jiǔ)).